guttir14/Unpacker/README.md

 ## Be wary of
 - Imports analyzer calls virtualized routines to determine where they lead
-- Unpacker calls EP to unpack the binary and determine where OEP is
+- Unpacker calls EP to unpack the binary and determine where OEP is (Execution is stopped at OEP)
 ## Features:
 - Restores OEP
 - Finds imports (even protected) and prints them to file